lncm/docker-lnd-neutrino-switch/README.md

 You may map these anywhere in your filesystem.
 For best results works best with a similar setup to [this one](https://github.com/lncm/thebox-compose-system)

-- /secrets/rpcpass.txt (Bitcoin RPC Password)
+- /secrets/rpcpass.txt (Bitcoin RPC Password.
+Not used if RPCPASS variable is explicitly defined)
 - /lnd/lnd.conf (LND configuration.
 For best results write access please)
 - /statuses/ (Write access)
 - /var/run/docker.sock (is mapped correctly so it can restart the container)